cxp504/Constrained_GAN/README.md

  * FFHQ https://github.com/NVlabs/ffhq-dataset

 **NOTES**
  * Thank you very much for the open source code provided in (The GAN Landscape: Losses, Architectures, Regularization, and Normalization).
-Our code is part of the code of this paper, if you want more detailed code, you can download it (https://github.com/google/compare_gan).
+Our code comes from the open source code in this paper, if you want more detailed code, you can download it (https://github.com/google/compare_gan).